floppyhammer/pathfinder-cpp/README.md

 * D3D9 level: `Vulkan` / `OpenGL >=3.3` / `OpenGL ES >=3.0` / `WebGL2`.
 * D3D11 level: `Vulkan` / `OpenGL >=4.3` / `OpenGL ES >=3.1`.

-Noteable: D3D11 level is quite limited in OpenGL ES for it not being able to do both image read & write in a single compute invocation.
+Notable: D3D11 level is quite limited in OpenGL ES for it not being able to do both image read & write in a single compute invocation.